mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

 The beginning of time and space is already ignorance, coming from your consciousness, don’t you think so?
 If you say *before*, already there is *after*, don’t you think?
 So already you think something – “time and space” – in the [dualistic](glossary#dualistic) sense: before and after, separate.
 But what is “before”?
 What is “after”?
 That is a very interesting, huge, system: [psychology] and theology.

 What is the first beginning of the world?
-Who creates it?
+Who created it?
 That’s interesting. *[He chuckles.]* Buddha did it?
 Or before [Shakyamuni Buddha](glossary#shakyamuni-buddha ), who are his teachers?
 Do you know that?
 Always we research, poke... investigate.
 So Buddha says, “Oh yes, I [had teachers].”
 Buddha [is] very straightforward: before Buddha Shakyamuni was born in this world, already thousands of Buddhas existed.
 [Thousands of years] before Buddha was born, [there’s] already [a] Buddha.
 And then he communicated with him and practiced under him, and then he became a Buddha.
 And then in the future, how can the Buddha transmit his teachings, when [Buddhism](glossary#buddhism) is completely destroyed?
 That is Maitreya Buddha.
 So that is really Buddhology: systemized, before and after.
 But, it’s important.

 So before time and space is completely no sense of [ignorance].
 This is *[unintelligible]* the Buddhas.
 That is the truth – regardless of whether the Buddha was [creating] this world, or he describes those forms, or not.
 Anyway, this is before time and space arises.